Jump diffusion coefficient from a VASP file#

 for i, ci in enumerate(credible_intervals):

-*np.percentile(loaded_diff.distribution, ci, axis=1),
+*np.percentile(loaded_diff.distributions, ci, axis=1),

 alpha=alpha[i],